British Midland International: Origins

-Air Schools Limited formed a parent company, Derby Aviation Limited, in 1946, and Harben died the following year of a heart attack.
+Air Schools Limited formed a parent company, Derby Aviation Ltd., in 1946 (fully registered on 16 February 1949), and Harben died the following year of a heart attack.
 His wife remained the controlling shareholder of the business and asked E. W. Phillips, who had been involved in running the flying school with Captain Harben, to become the new managing director.
 The new parent company also incorporated Wolverhampton Aviation, based at Pendeford, which offered ad hoc charter and freight flights with de Havilland Dragon Rapides, as well as aircraft maintenance and brokerage.